Schneegans/illusion/README.md

 ### Included Examples

+When compiled with the commands above, the examples will be located in `illusion/build/install/bin`.
+You can run them either by double-clicking or from the command line.

 Link | Description | Screenshot
 -----|-------------|-----------
 [Triangle](examples/Triangle) | A simple triangle without vertex or index buffers that uses a pre-recorded command buffer and no per-frame resources. | ![screenshot](examples/Triangle/screenshot.jpg)